ZiedHosni1/MOF_discovery/README.md

 ##### and for other packing information you can check https://downloads.ccdc.cam.ac.uk/documentation/API/descriptive_docs/crystal.html#packing-and-slicing.
 ### 3.3 Docking scripts:
 #### 3.3.1 Docking scripts for local computer
+1. **Overview**: These scripts could help to you to do the docking with MOFs and ligands for large dataset.
+And could be used in your local computer. for the old scripts **Gold_multi_map and Gold_multi_queue 1** and new script **gold_multi**, they are used for docking 1 MOF with many different ligands.
+And for the scripts **Chatgpt modified queue 1 and Chatgpt modified new gold_multi**, they could be used to dock many MOFs with 1 ligand, this could help you to choose the MOF with large volume you want.
-1. Original scripts about docking 1 protein with many ligands(**Gold_multi_map and Gold_multi_queue 1**), these two scripts are from CCDC Gold instruction but they are too old.
+2. Original scripts about docking 1 protein or MOF with many ligands(**Gold_multi_map and Gold_multi_queue 1**), these two scripts are from CCDC Gold instruction but they are too old.
-2. **gold_multi**: the new script the CCDC support team sent to me, it has the same function as the first two scripts.
+3. **gold_multi**: the new script the CCDC support team sent to me, it has the same function as the first two scripts.
-3. I used the Chatgpt help me to modify the Gold_multi_queue1 and the new gold_multi script and try to make it possible to use these scripts to do the docking with many MOFs to one ligand, and I used the **function to name these scripts** you could find them in **docking** folder.
+4. I used the Chatgpt help me to modify the Gold_multi_queue1 and the new gold_multi script and try to make it possible to use these scripts to do the docking with many MOFs to one ligand, and I used the **function to name these scripts** you could find them in **docking** folder.
-4. conclusion: the input file for docking: MOF mol2 file, ligand file (some oligopeptide from my dataset), gold_conf. and the output path depends on the gold_conf??? (**I couldn't find where is it in my gold_conf so this is a problem**)
+5. conclusion: the input file for docking: MOF mol2 file, ligand file (some oligopeptide from my dataset), gold_conf. and the output path depends on the gold_conf??? (**I couldn't find where is it in my gold_conf so this is a problem**)
 #### 3.3.2 Docking scripts for HPC
+1. **Overview**: These scripts could be used for using CCDC Gold in HPC (High Performance Computing).
-1. **'cluster.ini'** is used to define the settings for a docking job.
+2. **'cluster.ini'** is used to define the settings for a docking job.
 This includes paths to input files, batch sizes, and SLURM-specific options such as job name, partition, and time limits.
-2. **'cluster_batching.py'** This script partitions ligands into regular-sized batches, bundling them with other required files into .tar.gz format.
+3. **'cluster_batching.py'** This script partitions ligands into regular-sized batches, bundling them with other required files into .tar.gz format.
 These batches are then used during the docking run.
-3. **'cluster_batching.sh'** Submit this script via Slurm to perform ligand batching on a cluster node.
+4. **'cluster_batching.sh'** Submit this script via Slurm to perform ligand batching on a cluster node.
-4. **'cluster_collect.py'** Generates an ordered file containing fitness scores and creates a directory with solution molfiles if requested.
+5. **'cluster_collect.py'** Generates an ordered file containing fitness scores and creates a directory with solution molfiles if requested.
-5. **'cluster_docking.py'** this script is to process batches of ligands for docking using the GOLD software, leveraging the goldhpc module.
+6. **'cluster_docking.py'** this script is to process batches of ligands for docking using the GOLD software, leveraging the goldhpc module.
-6. **'cluster_monitor.py'** Allows checking the status of running jobs without affecting them.
+7. **'cluster_monitor.py'** Allows checking the status of running jobs without affecting them.
-7. **'cluster_resume.py'** Enables the job to pick up from where it left off.
+8. **'cluster_resume.py'** Enables the job to pick up from where it left off.
-8. **'cluster_start.py'** Demonstrates the order of a full docking run and can be used as a convenience to run all necessary steps sequentially.
+9. **'cluster_start.py'** Demonstrates the order of a full docking run and can be used as a convenience to run all necessary steps sequentially.
-9. **'cluster_status.py'** Provides detailed information about the status of all sub-jobs or a specific job ID.
+10. **'cluster_status.py'** Provides detailed information about the status of all sub-jobs or a specific job ID.
-10. **'cluster_stop.py'** Allows stopping of a running job, which will automatically start the next pending job if any.
+11. **'cluster_stop.py'** Allows stopping of a running job, which will automatically start the next pending job if any.
-11. **'cluster_submit.py'** Handles submission of large jobs by automatically splitting them into multiple sub-jobs if necessary.
+12. **'cluster_submit.py'** Handles submission of large jobs by automatically splitting them into multiple sub-jobs if necessary.
-12. **'cluster_timing.py'** Provides information about the time taken for various stages of the job.
+13. **'cluster_timing.py'** Provides information about the time taken for various stages of the job.
-13. **'goldhpc'** is a module designed to support high-performance computing (HPC) workflows for the GOLD docking software, particularly in a cluster environment.
+14. **'goldhpc'** is a module designed to support high-performance computing (HPC) workflows for the GOLD docking software, particularly in a cluster environment.
-14. **'goldqueue_2022'** **this file is too large, and I didn't upload it to github**.
+15. **'goldqueue_2022'** **this file is too large, and I didn't upload it to github**.
 And it is a Singularity image file that encapsulates the GOLD software and its dependencies.
 Singularity is a container platform that allows users to package applications and their dependencies into a single file (called an image), which can be easily transported and run on different environments without worrying about system compatibility issues.